Javascript is not enabled.

 • Sexual dysfunction

-It’s estimated that nearly half of U.S. adults have high blood pressure; only about 1 in 4 adults with hypertension have it under control.
+It’s estimated that nearly half of U.S. adults have high blood pressure, which is when the systolic pressure (the top number in a blood pressure reading) is at least 130 millimeters Hg (mercury) or the diastolic pressure (bottom number) is 80 mm Hg or more.
+Only about 1 in 4 adults with high blood pressure have it under control.

-Source: American Heart Association, Centers for Disease Control and Prevention
+Source: American Heart Association, U.S. Centers for Disease Control and Prevention

-All the stress and strain drives up blood pressure — “and not just when we’re asleep, but also when we’re awake for the rest of the day,” Lloyd-Jones says.
-It can cause a whole host of other health issues, too, including an increased risk for heart attack, type 2 diabetes and liver problems.
-Researchers at Johns Hopkins Medicine found that severe sleep apnea in middle or old age can increase risk of premature death by up to 46 percent.
+All the stress and strain are what give you high blood pressure — “and not just when we’re asleep, but also when we’re awake for the rest of the day,” Lloyd-Jones says.
+Poor sleep is associated with a whole host of other health issues too, including an increased risk for heart attack, Type 2 diabetes and liver problems.

-A common warning sign of sleep apnea is snoring, so if someone tells you that you snore loudly or gasp often during sleep, it may warrant a discussion with your health care provider.
-A number of devices and therapies can help to treat sleep apnea, and studies suggest that treatment with one of the more common options — a continuous positive airway pressure (CPAP) machine — may even improve blood pressure numbers.
+Snoring is a common warning sign of sleep apnea, so if someone tells you that you snore loudly or gasp often during sleep, talk to your health care provider.
+A number of devices and therapies can help treat sleep apnea, and studies suggest that treatment with a continuous positive airway pressure (CPAP) machine can reduce blood pressure numbers in just three months.

-It’s not just apnea during your sleep cycle that can cause your blood pressure to go through the roof.
-“People who don’t get six to eight hours of uninterrupted sleep can have elevated blood pressure,” says Luke Laffin, M.D., codirector of the Center for Blood Pressure Disorders at the Cleveland Clinic.
+Apnea isn’t the only condition related to your sleep cycle that causes sudden hypertension.
+“People who don’t get six to eight hours of uninterrupted sleep can have elevated blood pressure,” says Dr. Luke Laffin, codirector of the Center for Blood Pressure Disorders at the Cleveland Clinic.

-Several studies have found that sleepless nights raise blood pressure not only throughout the night, but the next day as well.
+Several studies have found that a sleepless night can raise blood pressure not only throughout the night, but also the next day.
+A study in the journal Hypertension found that changing your bedtime on a regular basis was associated with an increased risk of high blood pressure.

-For quality sleep, go to bed and wake up at the same time every day, avoid drinking and eating 90 minutes before bed, and don’t watch television in bed.
-If you wake up and are unable to get back to sleep in 20 minutes, get up and do something else, Laffin says.
+For quality sleep, go to bed and wake up at the same times every day, avoid drinking and eating 90 minutes before bed, and don’t watch television or use your smartphone in bed.
+If you wake up and can’t fall back asleep within 20 minutes, get up and do something else, Laffin says.

-Speaking of urination, getting up frequently at night to relieve yourself may be a sign of hypertension.
+Speaking of urination, getting up frequently at night to go to the bathroom may be a sign of hypertension.
 “If your blood pressure is elevated, that causes the body to say, ‘I need to lower my blood pressure.’
 One way to do that is to urinate,” Laffin says.

 4. Air pollution